Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: INTRODUCTION

-Starlink \cite{Starlink}, a burgeoning satellite internet constellation developed by SpaceX, has made significant strides in space-based communications.
-As of April 2025, SpaceX has more than 7061 satellites in orbit mostly at the height of 550 km \cite{mobicom23li, nsdi24liu}.
-Equipped with laser Inter-Satellite Links (ISLs) and Ku/Ka band high frequency phase array radar built link for satellite, ground stations and user terminals, they have enabled persistent, high-speed internet coverage across the globe.
-This infrastructure not only serves terrestrial users but also presents a great opportunity for EO satellites to expedite data transfer effectively and efficiently.

-To investigate the feasibility of using Starlink as the communication infrastructure for EO satellites, we conduct a preliminary analysis based on real-world orbital data.
-By simulating over 7,000 active Starlink satellites and representative real-world EO satellites, we compute the distance and relative velocity between them over multiple orbital periods.
-Our findings indicate that selecting the nearest Starlink satellite minimizes distance but can result in high relative velocities (up to 14.5 km/s) and significant relative velocity variations.
-Instead, by slightly expanding the search radius, we found that stable low-velocity links (e.g., $\sim$7.4 km/s) are achievable in most cases, especially within the Starlink Service Density Boundaries (SSDB).
+Inspired by the rapid expansion of LEO satellite communication networks like Starlink \cite{Starlink}, this paper explores the potential for enabling data download from EO satellites via LEO satellite constellation.
+As of April 2025, SpaceX \cite{SpaceX} has more than 7061 satellites in orbit mostly at the altitude of 550 km \cite{mobicom23li, nsdi24liu}.
+While this infrastructure is designed to serve terrestrial users, it also presents a promising opportunity to accelerate data transfer for space users like EO satellites via Ka-band links.
+To assess feasibility, we conduct a preliminary analysis using real-world orbital data from over 7,000 active Starlink satellites and representative EO satellites deployed in space.
+Our findings indicate that selecting the nearest Starlink satellite minimizes distance but can result in high relative velocities (up to 14.5 km/s) and significant relative velocity variations, which degrade communication performance.
+Instead, by slightly expanding the search radius, we found that stable low-velocity links (e.g., $\sim$7.4 km/s) are achievable in most cases.
 Moreover, in orbits close to the poles, EO satellites sometimes can maintain even lower relative velocities due to orbital alignment with Starlink’s polar planes.
-These results suggest that leveraging Starlink for EO data transmission is feasible with proper link selection strategies.
+These results suggest that utilizing Starlink for EO data download is feasible with proper link selection strategies.